-It is a common misconception that you can’t receive laser hair removal if you have tattoos in the area you want to be treated, but that’s not necessarily true.
+It is a common misconception that you can’t receive permanent hair removal if you have tattoos in the area you want to be treated, but that’s not necessarily true.
 However, the answer isn’t exactly black and white either.
 In fact, the answer to the question “Will laser hair removal ruin my tattoo?” is this: it depends.

 Where Is Your Tattoo?

 If you have a tattoo on your ribs and are targeting the body hair on your underarms, you likely won’t have a problem.
 You can expect an issue if you have a full sleeve and want to get rid of the hair on your arms, or if you have a tattoo on your thigh and want laser hair removal on your legs.
 Unfortunately, laser hair removal cannot be done over the tattoo and must work around it, so keep that in mind if you’re planning to get any more tattoos in the future.

 Laser hair removal works by targeting the melanin or pigment of the hair using wavelengths of light.
 This destroys the hair follicle, ensuring it doesn’t grow back again.
 Thick, dark hairs are easier for the laser to target, which is why areas such as the underarms, arms, bikini line, and back are a popular choice for those seeking laser hair removal.
 The peach fuzz that many women have on their face is much harder to eliminate, but not impossible.

 Since hair grows in cycles and each hair is at a different point in the cycle, a number of treatments are required in order to target all of the hair in an area.
 True Lasers, or any other class IV FDA approved lasers, are able to target the hair follicles within the layers of the skin without causing any damage to the skin’s surface.
 This makes them popular for those with darker skin tones, as they won’t cause any skin pigmentation.